Excel Uppercase Function (Table of Contents)

 The final output will look like the one shown in the image below.

-Uppercase function in Excel helps you to convert the text to all upper case which is capital letters.
+The uppercase function in Excel helps you convert the text to all upper case capital letters.

 While applying uppercase in excel, we need to keep in mind a few things.
 Some of them are listed below.